 However, a judge’s tendency to enter plea bargains also frees up some space in overcrowded prisons.
 If they know you won’t be doing much time anyway, they’re more willing to enter a plea bargain to keep you out of jail.

 The problem, however, with going by the judge is that otherwise innocent defendants are often willing to accept a deal that may not be right for them because they believe they have no choice.
 Ultimately, whether or not you agree to a plea bargain is a tough decision and one that an experienced lawyer can help guide you through.

 The only way to know whether the plea bargain is right for you is to decide what your chances are of winning at trial.
 The Simmrin Law Group can review your case and help you determine whether you should proceed to trial or take the deal.

 Click to contact our Criminal Defense Lawyers today

 When You Should Agree to a Plea Bargain

 In a way, a criminal case is similar to a matrimonial case in that the parties continue to go back and forth on the deal until they can come to a mutual agreement.
-However, also like a matrimonial case, the deal may only be offered for a limited time and, if the parties cannot agree, the case will proceed to trial.
+However, also like a matrimonial case, the deal may only be offered for a limited time.
+If the parties cannot agree, the case will proceed to trial.

 However, the timing of the offer of the plea bargain – something you have no control over – can negatively impact you.
 For instance, if the offer is made too early, there may not be enough information available to obtain a better deal.
 And if the offer is made too late, then you are forced to make a snap decision or else leave your fate up to trial.

 You shouldn’t be facing a criminal trial alone.
 Not only can a conviction take a serious toll on your personal and professional life, but it can be a frustrating waste of time, money, and other resources if you lose.
-The lawyers at Simmrin Law Group have years of experience handling all kinds of criminal matters – let us help.
+The lawyers at Simmrin Law Group have years of experience handling all kinds of criminal matters.

 If You’re Considering a Plea Bargain, We Can Help!